 As diehard foodies, one of the biggest challenges of exploring the Blue Ridge Mountains is finding the diversity of international cuisines we’re accustomed to at home.

 The restaurants in Sylva and Dillsboro are more diverse, partly due to their proximity to a college, WCU.
-In fact, there are several great Sylva restaurants that offer a wide variety of culinary influences on their menu.
+In fact, there are several great restaurants in Sylva that offer a wide variety of culinary influences on their menu.

 7. Get Festive at Nancy Tut’s Christmas Shop